OpenJVS/OpenJVS-Legacy/README.md

 sudo openjvs-pi <map-name>
 ```

+## Sync Line

+The red wire coming from the JVS connector in the Sync line, and is required for use with the Lindbergh system.
+OpenJVS will operate the sync line on GPIO 12.
+You should connect the sync line directly to GPIO 12, and then a resistor ladder from GPIO 12 to GND.

 ## Config

 To configure OpenJVS, each time it is run 2 seperate configuration files are read.
 Every time you start OpenJVS, initially the `/etc/OpenJVS/global_config` file is read to pick up global configuration values that won't change such as the path of your RS485 device.
 After this, a map configuration file is read from `/etc/OpenJVS/maps/<map-name>` where the _map name_ is the name of the game you would like to run, and this contains all the individual configration for that game.